-Cheryl Wright is a multi-award-winning and best-selling author of over 50 books, who has been published since 2003.
+Cheryl Wright is a multi-award-winning and international best-selling author of over 80 books, who has been published since 2003.

-She writes both contemporary and historical western romance, as well as romantic suspense.
+She writes both historical western romance, and historical romantic suspense.
 Cheryl enjoys the research needed for the historical stories she writes.